Prosthetic change

 14 days

-A consultation is subject to a €100 consultation fee.
-These will be deducted from the final price of the treatment.
+For a consultation, a fee of 100 euros will be charged.
+This amount will be deducted from the final price of the treatment.

 Your breasts may feel sore and tight after a prosthesis change.
 A few days after surgery, the pain gradually subsides.
 To help promote breast recovery, we have some tips: